Gonzalo Pineda: Media and coaching career

 After announcing his retirement from football and his intention of becoming a coach, Pineda joined Univision, working as a soccer analyst for the American Spanish-language national broadcast network.

 On January 20, 2017, Pineda rejoined Seattle Sounders FC as an assistant coach on Brian Schmetzer's staff.
 He signed a contract extension with the club in March 2021, following an off-season interview with D.C.
 United for their head coach vacancy.

 Atlanta United

-On August 12, 2021, Pineda was appointed head coach at Major League Soccer club Atlanta United.
+On August 12, 2021, Pineda was appointed head coach at Major League Soccer club Atlanta United FC.
+On June 3, 2024, Pineda was dismissed from his position.

+Atlas

+On December 12, 2024 Pineda was appointed manager at Liga MX club Atlas F.C.
+Being his first job as a coach in Mexico.
+On August 10, 2025, Pineda stepped down from his position following a series of poor results.

 Personal life

 Pineda earned his U.S. green card in June 2015.
 This status also qualified him as a domestic player for MLS roster purposes.
 Since his family had achieved US citizenship, Pineda felt it was in their best interest to stay in this country and not return to Mexico after retirement.
-Pineda lives in Seattle with his wife, Reyna, and their two children.
+Pineda lives in the Atlanta-area with his wife, Reyna, and their two children.